UpCloudLtd/upcloud-python-api/README.md

 ## Installation

 ```
-pip install --pre upcloud-api

-# with older pip:
 pip install upcloud-api
 ```

-Alternatively, clone the project and run
+Alternatively, if you want the newest master or a devel branch - clone the project and run:
 ```
 python setup.py install
 ```